 Mission Driven

 Established in Cleveland, Ohio in 2020, DNA RISING seeks to bring single mothers and veterans out of homelessness by providing safe, renovated Bridge Housing upon completion of education, job training and recovery programs in partnership with various community organizations that serve them.
+We are the only Northeast Ohio non-profit that provides support and a bridge to stability for up to 36 months.

 Why DNA you ask?
 DNA is defined as genetic instructions for the development and function of living things.
-Here at DNA Rising, we want to provide an essential component and building block for a healthy and happy life which is 'Home'.
+Here at DNA Rising, we want to provide an essential component and building block for a healthy and happy life which is 'The Foundation of Home'.

 The Motivation